jmonlong/docker-bayestyper/README.md

-# docker-bayestyper
-Docker container for BayesTyper
+Docker container for [BayesTyper](https://github.com/bioinformatics-centre/BayesTyper) and its dependencies.